trevordevore/levure/framework/helpers/file_system/README.md

 # Use tSecurityBookmark to generate a security scoped filename...
 ```

 The helper does not currently provide an API for working with security scoped filenames.
-You will need an external to help you manage them on macos.
+Consider using the [sandbox](https://github.com/trevordevore/levurehelper-sandbox) helper if you are working in a sandboxed enviroment on macOS.

 <br>